LBNL-ETA/DFLEXLIBS/README.md

 # Demand Flexibility Controls Library using Semantics (DFLEXLIBS)

-DFLEXLIBS is a library/repository of HVAC-based demand flexibility control applications developed using Python.
-The library is based on portable control applications that exclusively contain control logic and are abstract to building details, such as point names and communication protocols.
-The library leverages semantic models and control platform-oriented interfaces to configure and run the controls in specific buildings.
-The library contains several:

-- Control applications (based on the [Open DF Conntrol Sequence Specifications](https://doi.org/10.1016/j.enbuild.2025.115616)) and
-- Analytic applications to analyse the controls performance and variability (leveraging the [Annex 81 Energy Flexibility KPIs Python Package](https://github.com/HichamJohra/energy_flexibility_kpis))

-DFLEXLIBS controls and analytics have been successfully tested across four virtual buildings via [BOPTEST](https://github.com/ibpsa/project1-boptest/tree/master) and three real buildings via [VOLTTRON](https://volttron.readthedocs.io/en/main/).

-# Demand Flexibility Controls Library using Semantics (DFLEXLIBS)

 **DFLEXLIBS** is a Python library for developing and deploying **HVAC-based demand flexibility control applications**.
 It focuses on **portable** control applications that exclusively contain control logic and are abstract to specific building implementations, such as point names and communication protocols.

 The library uses **semantic models** and **control platform-oriented interfaces** to configure and run controls in real or virtual buildings.